dyno8426/dyno8426-cli/CONTRIBUTING.md

 4) Tests
 - There are no tests yet; small, focused units are encouraged.
 Consider adding tests under a `tests/` folder and a test runner (Jest/Playwright) if you add behavior worth regression testing.

 5) Issues and discussions
 - Open an issue for larger scope work (e.g., extracting the command registry, accessibility improvements, or production deployment tasks).

+6) Deployment
+- The recommended deployment workflow is `deploy-to-user-pages.yml`, which publishes the site to the `docs/` folder in your `dyno8426.github.io` repo.
+- The site title is now "Adarsh Chauhan's DYNφTRON 2000" (see `vite-project/index.html`).

 Thank you — contributions make the project better!